 Croatia’s Dalmatian Coast enchants with rugged islands, hidden coves, and a rich maritime history dating back to the Venetian Empires.
-From the walled city of Dubrovnik, the “pearl of the Adriatic,” set out by kayak and paddle along secluded inlets laced with limestone cliffs, all framed by turquoise water.
-On shore, hike through pine forests, fields of wildflowers, and vineyards to visit medieval monasteries and sun-drenched villages.
+Hike through pine forests, fields of wildflowers, and vineyards to medieval monasteries and sun-drenched villages.
 Further north, venture into the lush hills of the Pelješac Peninsula and soak up the lively seafaring tradition of Orebić.
-The nearby island of Korčula offers more kayaking exploration and a beautifully preserved medieval town.
+The nearby island of Korčula offers a beautifully preserved medieval town.
+Conclude your trip in the walled city of Dubrovnik, the “pearl of the Adriatic.”
 Throughout our island-hopping adventure, discover Croatia’s unique history and charm.

 Arrive in the bustling port city of Split, Croatia.
 Check into our

 hotel and gather for a tour the Roman-era palace of Diocletian,

 built by the Roman Emperor in his hometown.
 In the medieval